Ayelet Shaked: Opposition to executive pay limits

 Shaked opposes the imposition of limits on executive pay.
 She argues that limiting executive pay means that "banks and pension funds... are having trouble finding talented managers interested in being company officers.
 Good senior managers are looking for new directions, and are seeking to join other sectors to which the law does not apply, I'm asking you to refrain from enacting legislation where it is not needed.
 Unnecessary legislation is harmful legislation.
 It harms the economy on a macro scale and the individual on a micro-scale."

-Kurdish independence
+Support for Kurdish independence

 Shaked has repeatedly stressed her support for an independent Kurdistan.
 Shaked says as the Sykes-Picot Agreement breaks apart, "the greatest opportunity that stands before us could come from strengthening the connections with the Kurdish nation."
 Shaked says, “the Jewish and Kurdish nations share a history... of mutual respect, mutual interests,” including fighting Islamic State.
 Shaked has additionally cited the high number of women serving in Kurdish armed forces.

-Cannabis decriminalization
+Support for cannabis decriminalization

 Shaked supports and has legislated for the decriminalization of cannabis consumption in Israel.
 In 2017, as Minister of Justice, Shaked submitted legislation to decriminalize the recreational use of cannabis.
 On successfully passing the legislation, Shaked said "Whether one supports use of cannabis or is opposed, it is wrong to judge cannabis users per criminal law and its derivatives."